leongjinghao/HR-Application/Readme.md

 <h3> Other Commands :</h3>
-sls deploy  - to upload the code into AWS
+sls deploy  - to upload the code into AWS <br>
-sls info    - to view aws information
+sls info    - to view aws information <br>

 <h3>Library used </h3>